-Guidance on finding work, claiming benefits and advice about pensions if you’re made redundant.
+Guidance on finding work, claiming benefits, managing debts and pensions if you’re being made redundant.

 - organise work trials (if you’re eligible)

 - get any extra help at work if you’re disabled, for example Access to Work